University of Technology Sydney

 • Victim partication in criminal justice processes

-• Justice responses to victims of crime: adversarial justice, restorative justice, therapeutic justice
+• Alternative justice responses in the context of adversarial justice, inquisitive justice, restorative justice, therapeutic justice and circle sentencing.

 Assessment